EliotKhachi/publicZk/202401280229/README.md

 # MIT License

-The MIT license can be applied to any copy of files and associated documentation files (the "Software") that grants rights for anyone to use, copy, modify, and/or publish/distribute/sell it.
+When applied to a set of files and/or associated documentation files (the "Software"), the MIT license grants rights for anyone to use, copy, modify, and/or publish/distribute/sell the Software.

-Copyright © 2024 \<copyright holders\>
-The two conditions are that this copyright and permission notice must be applied to any copied files.
+The two conditions are that the original copyright (i.e. Copyright © 2024 \<copyright holders\>) and this permission notice must be applied to any copied files.

 And the software does not come with any warranty.